MrGreeeenTea/Dorm-Dine/docs/01-value-proposition.md

 Dorm & Dine is built for two kinds of students who already live under the same roof.
 They have different problems, but the same solution fixes both.

-** Persona A — The Buyer **
+**Persona A — The Buyer**

-Julia Meier, 21, 3rd semester, Business Administration
+Julia Meier, 21 years old, 3rd semester, Business Administration

 Julia moved into her dorm half a year ago and still hasn't figured out the whole cooking thing.
 It's not that she can't cook, but she just doesn't see the point when it's only for herself.
 She buys a bag of spinach, uses a handful, and watches the rest go soggy in the fridge.
 She's tried meal prepping once.
 It lasted four days before she gave up and ordered pizza.
 Most evenings she ends up scrolling through Wolt or UberEats, feeling vaguely guilty about spending 14€ on a burger that arrives lukewarm in a pile of plastic.
 She knows it's not sustainabl, but cooking a full meal at 9pm after a long day just feels like too much.
 So she doesn't.